Home / Features

 Least privilege connection

-The agent signs in as a real, scoped WordPress user through OAuth or an Application Password, never an admin-equivalent key.
+The agent signs in as a real WordPress user through OAuth or an Application Password, never an admin-equivalent key, and it takes that account’s capabilities.
+Approve while logged in as the account you want the agent to be.

 Off by default